Rustixir/darkbird/README.md

-* **In-memory** - whole data stored in-memory and have two mode ( DiskCopies, RamCopies ) both stored in-memory but DiskCopies persist data to disk and after restart, blackbird load whole data to memory
+* **In-memory** - whole data stored in-memory and have two mode ( DiskCopies, RamCopies ) both stored in-memory but DiskCopies persist data to disk and after restart, darkbird load whole data to memory

-* **Concurrency** - blackbird use one of best high-concurrent HashMap (DashMap)[https://github.com/xacrimon/conc-map-bench] and you dont need use Mutex/RwLock for sync between thread, storage is complete safe to shared between thread
+* **Concurrency** - darkbird use one of best high-concurrent HashMap (DashMap)[https://github.com/xacrimon/conc-map-bench] and you dont need use Mutex/RwLock for sync between thread, storage is complete safe to shared between thread